leonardpauli/smoothSort.js/README.md

 ```

-In event handlers, especially the following could be usefull:
+In event handlers, especially the following could be useful:
 - this.dragItem
 - this.dragItemOriginalIndex (fromIndex)
 - this.dragItemVirtualIndex (toIndex)

+## Features

+- Adds drag-n-drop sorting functionality
+- Autoscrolls dynamically when cursor gets close(r) to an edge
+- Manual scrolling while dragging, and autoscrolling, works simultaneously
+- Autoscrolls dropped item into view if put outside
+- Leaves no traces in the DOM when not activly in use
+- Items collapses to a max-height when dragged, if wanted (dragItemMaxHeight)
+- Highly customisable
+  - Structure-wise (container, scrolling container, item and handle can have multiple elements around and in-between)
+  - Style-wise (custom animations, timings, classes, basically everything)
+  - Action-wise (dragStart/Move/End/didInit; handlers for your code to thrive)
+  - Master-wise (clean and commented code)
+- Does things smoothly.

-## Todo:
+## Todo

 - When scaled, height-scaledHeight... get top offset and use
-- Manual scroll while draging should work
-- In getItemIndex, return the index within "opt.container.children(opt.itemSelector)" and not just all children
 - Rework away jQuery dependency.
-- Readme
-- GitHub
 - Bower
 - Ember..?

-## -----
+- Possible padding issue when applied to scrollContainer, affecting switch edge

+---

+Feel free to contribute, and to open issues/requests.

 Originally created by Leonard Pauli
 Copyright © Leonard Pauli 2015-2016

 Date: 17/3-2015
 Rework: 20/2-2016
 License: MIT